fishd72/diy-pikvm/README.md

 The OLED screen came bare, so I soldered the 4-pin connector so I could use the female to female GPIO cables.
 In hindsight I'd use [right-angle pins](https://www.amazon.co.uk/dp/B01461DQ6S) on the OLED screen so it doesn't foul the internal cabling.

+**EDIT:** I relented and added the right angle connector.
+This worked much better.

 Connect the OLED display to the Raspberry Pi:
 * GND - Pin 9
 * VCC - Pin 1